HydraMeshnet/developer-portal/api/layer2_api.md

 # Layer-2 API

-DAC's API consists of two main parts: layer-1 and layer-2.
+SSI's API consists of two main parts: layer-1 and layer-2.
 On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without changing the state.

 Read more about layer-2 [here]](glossary.md?id=Layer-2).